+S. 1707 represented a compromise between two bills, H.R.
+1886, the Pakistan Enduring Assistance and Cooperation Enhancement Act of 2009, and S. 962, the Enhanced Partnership with Pakistan Act of 2009.
 H.R.
-1886, the Pakistan Enduring Assistance and Cooperation Enhancement Act of 2009, would authorize U.S. assistance to Pakistan for a variety of purposes.
-These include strengthening democratic institutions and law enforcement, as well as supporting economic development, education, human rights, and heath care.
-The bill would also authorize additional U.S. security assistance for Islamabad.
-However, Section 206 of the bill places conditions on some of this assistance; it states that no U.S. military assistance shall be provided to Pakistan if the President has not made a series of determinations, one of which is that the government "is continuing to cooperate with the United States in efforts to dismantle supplier networks relating to the acquisition of nuclear weapons related materials, including, as necessary, providing access to Pakistani nationals associated with such networks."
-The section includes a national security waiver.
-The bill also requires a report to Congress that includes a "description of Pakistan's efforts to prevent proliferation of nuclear-related material and expertise" and an "assessment of whether assistance provided to Pakistan pursuant to this Act has directly or indirectly aided the expansion of Pakistan's nuclear weapons program."
-The committee report underlines continuing concerns about getting full information about the activities of the Khan network and development of Pakistan's own nuclear arsenal:
+1886 would have placed conditions on U.S. security assistance to Pakistan; it stated that no U.S. military assistance could be provided to Pakistan if the President had not made a series of determinations, one of which is that the government "is continuing to cooperate with the United States in efforts to dismantle supplier networks relating to the acquisition of nuclear weapons related materials, including, as necessary, providing access to Pakistani nationals associated with such networks."
+The section included a national security waiver.
+The bill also required a report to Congress which would have included a "description of Pakistan's efforts to prevent proliferation of nuclear-related material and expertise" and an "assessment of whether assistance provided to Pakistan pursuant to this Act has directly or indirectly aided the expansion of Pakistan's nuclear weapons program."
+The committee report underlined ongoing concerns about getting full information about the activities of the Khan network and development of Pakistan's own nuclear arsenal: